 I added two pork tenderloins (total wight was about 2 1/2 pounds) but I coul have easily added twice that.
 You can cut the pork into pieces if you have a smaller slow cooker.

 Cook the pork on slow for about 6-8 hours.
 The pork will be very tender and start falling apart.

 Remove the pork from the slow cooker and shred it with two forks.
 It should fall apart very easily and should not take much effort to shred.
 Put the pork in a bowl and mix with some of the sauce from the slow cooker.
 Or you can add it right back to the slow cooker with the sauce and continue to cook a little longer and keep it warm until ready to serve.

 For the slaw, mix all the ingredient in a bowl and refrigerate while the pork is cooking.
-I used broccoli “slaw” but you can use shredded cabbage instead.
+I used broccoli “slaw” but you can use shredded cabbage instead or even this Asian Slaw.
 Serve the pork and slaw over tortillas.
 You don’t really need chopsticks but I tried to make it fun for the kids.

 You could also serve the pork with rice or noodles instead of tortillas, but we liked the tortillas!
 Hope you enjoy this General Tso’s Pork Tacos!

 Hope you enjoy!
 A fun appetizer to go with this would be these easy Crab Rangoon Crostini, an Italian and Chinese fusion dish!
 Or for another fun fusion taco recipe, check out my easy Caribbean Tacos.
 Delish!